 “An Account will be considered to be in “Good Standing,” if there are not any suspensions, bans, or other incidents of Account discipline lodged against the Account by Blizzard during the Tournament, or during the six (6) months period preceding the commencement of the Tournament.”

-It basically means that every single player that got banned or suspended now, and every single team that has at least a player affected by this ban wave, will be disqualified from participating in it.
+It basically means that every single player that now got banned or suspended in WoW, and every single team that has at least a player affected by this ban wave, will be disqualified from participating in it.

 This probably would’ve been somewhat irrelevant if it happened to some rank 40 group, but instead it seems to have affected most of the top ranked ones, thus disqualifying them (such as Fragnance/Gingi, Naguura/Twise and many other from the first page).